multitudes/Python_am_Freitag/README.md

 # Python am Freitag

-Introduction to Python
-It is the material for a full week of Pithon.
+Introduction to Python.
+It is the material for a full week of course.

-Table of contents of the course:
+Table of contents of the course:   (in progress)

 *   [Inline HTML](#html)
 *   [Installation](#Installation)